-Using I2C and an Arduino Nano, a QTR-8RC line sensor array can be attached to the Rover to undertake advanced line follow.
-This guide is a showcase of how this can be done.
+Using I2C and an Arduino Nano, a QTR-8RC line sensor array can be attached to the Rover for advanced line following.
+This guide is a showcase of how it can be done.

-An overview of the I2C protocol and how to use it with the Rover can be found here.
+An overview of the I2C protocol and how to use it with the Rover can be found in the Related resourceHow to use I2CUse I2C on the Micromelon Rover to communicate with external devices like servo drivers, sensor arrays, or an Arduino..

 The Sensor (QTR-8RC)

-The Pololu QTR-8RC is an array of 8 infrared sensors spaced approximately 9.5cm apart.
-The advantage of using 8 sensors for line following is that the robot's speed can be significantly increased as there is a much lower chance of losing the line when moving.
-When paired with the QTR library, the sensor array can calculate the line's location relative to it, returned as a value between 0 and 8000.
-If the line is lost, the sensor also can remember the last sensor that saw the line in the array.
+The Pololu QTR-8RC is an array of 8 infrared sensors spaced approximately 9.5 cm apart.
+The advantage of using 8 sensors for line following is that the Rover’s speed can be significantly increased, there’s a much lower chance of losing the line when moving.
+When paired with the QTR library, the sensor array calculates the line’s position relative to it, returned as a value between 0 and 8000.
+If the line is lost, the sensor also remembers the last sensor that saw the line in the array.

 The Arduino Nano is the microcontroller used to control the QTR sensor.
-With the sensor plugged in, the Arduino uses the QTR library to locate the line's position under the sensor.
-The Arduino can then communicate with the Rover through the I2C communication protocol.
-The Rover requests data and receives a buffer containing the line's location determined by the infrared sensor array.
-This buffer is 2 bytes large because the maximum returned value of 8000 is larger than what a single byte can hold.
+With the sensor plugged in, the Arduino uses the QTR library to locate the line’s position under the sensor.
+The Arduino then communicates with the Rover over I2C, the Rover requests data and receives a buffer containing the line’s location determined by the infrared sensor array.
+This buffer is 2 bytes because the maximum value of 8000 is larger than what a single byte can hold.

 #include <QTRSensors.h>